germanv73/DevLogs/JavaLogs/log.md

 The last thing I did in BookSystem was I used the quantities found in quantityArray and called the calculateCharge method in Book class to find the total charge for each book * quantity.
 I printed the book Title and the total for that book in terminal and I also combined this into a String message in order to print it out in a dialog box.

 And on this that note, this program is complete.

+### December 14, 2019

+#### Book Review

+***Progress***: I am using the **Java How To Program Early Object 10e** book to learn/review numerous topics.
+Today, I went through chapter 4 which covered control statements.
+The first control statement it covered was the **if** statement.
+After that, it added the **if...else** statement.
+With this statement, it covered how to created nested if...else statements and it also gave pointers on common mistakes I should look out for.
+One thing I did learn that I had not done so previously was the **Conditional Operator (?:)** for the if statement.
+I am not entirely sure how to use this method but it will definitely be something I look into a bit further and see which way I can incorporate it into my programming.

+Then I reviewed the **while** statement along with a **sentinel-controlled while loop**.
+The difference between a non-sentinel while loop is that we previously know how many times the while loop will have to complete.
+But with the sentinel-controlled loop, we are not sure when the loop will have to terminate.